Overview - RTA Investigations

 Rental law changes introducing minimum housing standards came into effect for new tenancies (including renewed tenancy agreements) from 1 September 2023, and will come into effect for all remaining tenancies on 1 September 2024.

-The RTA only investigates sections of the Act that are an offence to breach.
+The RTA can only investigate sections of the Act that are an offence to breach.
 For a section of the Act to be an offence, it must have penalty units attached.
 The RTA does not investigate breaches that do not attract a penalty (e.g. claims of money owed or disputes about property maintenance).

-• providing false or misleading documents to the RTA
+• providing false and misleading information

 Matters unsuitable for investigation

-• Property maintenance disputes
+• property maintenance disputes

-• Bond refund disputes
+• bond refund disputes

 The RTA cannot investigate incidents that happened over two years ago as the statutory timeframe has expired.